lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 - `useGraphNodeState`: a combination of `useGraphNodeValue`, `useGraphNodeDispatch` and `useGraphNodeReset` in a form of a tuple.
 - `useGraphNodeResource`: treats the graph node as a valid Preact resource, suspending the component if the graph node's resource is pending.
 - `useGraphNodeSnapshot`: attaches a listener to the node for state updates.
+- `useGraphNodeMutate`: silently mutates a graph node's state. **USE WITH CAUTION**: this hook is only recommended to be used by independent nodes.

 If one of these hooks are used to access a graph node, that graph node is registered within `<GraphDomain>` and creates a lifecycle.